A visit to The Big Apple is not complete without sampling the Must Eat Food of New York

 One look at one of these deli sandwiches with meats piled-high and you know why it’s on the list of Must Eat Food of New York.
 These things are massive.
 There’s a reason people even have them shipped nationwide, but you must experience them in a New York Deli to truly get the full effect.
 There is nothing like that atmosphere.
 Even the surly attitude is part of the charm.

-Opened in 1937, across Carnegie Hall, it is currently run by second generation owner Marian Levine, daughter of Milton Parker, who was known as The CPM – Corned Beef and Pastrami Maven.
+Opened in 1937, across Carnegie Hall, it was run by second generation owner Marian Levine, daughter of Milton Parker, who was known as The CPM – Corned Beef and Pastrami Maven.
 Their corned beef and pastrami sandwiches are like no other, using nearly a pound of house-cured and smoked meat!
+Sadly, this New York institution closed at midnight on December 31, 2016, after almost eighty years of service.

-Try the famous open-style Reuben with your choice of corned beef, pastrami or turkey, topped with melted Finlandia Swiss cheese and sauerkraut or The Woody Allen with lotsa corned beef plus lotsa pastrami.
-These creations don’t come cheap at $17.99 – $27.99, plus a $3 sharing charge, but it is worth a try.
+The famous open-style Reuben with your choice of corned beef, pastrami or turkey, topped with melted Finlandia Swiss cheese and sauerkraut or The Woody Allen with lotsa corned beef plus lotsa pastrami were popular.
+These creations didn’t come cheap at $17.99 – $27.99, plus a $3 sharing charge, but they were worth a try.

-Carnegie Deli is located at 854 7th Avenue at 55th Street in the Theater District.
+Carnegie Deli was located at 854 7th Avenue at 55th Street in the Theater District.

 Other Deli Sandwich On my Someday List: Katz Deli is an iconic New York deli which many say rivals Carnegie Deli in both fame and quality.
 Although I have visited (I admit it was to see the famous “I’ll have what she’s having” When Harry Met Sally movie location) I did not have a chance to sample their amazing pastrami sandwiches.
 I’m definitely going on my next trip!